wendyzhai916/Lab4_pt1/README.md

 # Reddit Image Scraper

 ## Overview
-This script scrapes data from the Reddit tech subreddit, including post titles, authors, timestamps, and image URLs.
+This script scrapes data from the Reddit tech subreddit, including post titles, authors, timestamps.
 It then processes the scraped data and stores it in a database.

 ## Usage
 1. Run the `main.py` script.